google/objax/docs/source/installation_setup.rst

 User installation
 -----------------

-Installing is done using :code:`pip` with the following command:
+Install using :code:`pip` with the following command:

 .. code-block:: bash

     pip install --upgrade objax

 For GPU support, we assume you have already some version of CUDA installed.
 Here are the extra steps:

 .. code-block:: bash